 Gennett homers to help Mahle, Reds beat Padres 7-2

-SAN DIEGO (AP) — Scooter Gennett homered and Jose Peraza had three hits and three RBIs for the Cincinnati Reds, who beat rookie right-hander Walker Lockett and the San Diego Padres 7-2 Friday night in a matchup of last-place teams.
+Gennett homered, Jose Peraza had three hits and three RBIs, and Lorenzen cruised through the last four innings for his first save this year as the Reds beat rookie right-hander Walker Lockett and the San Diego Padres 7-2 Friday night in a matchup of last-place teams.

+After Tyler Mahle (4-6) pitched five scoreless innings, Lorenzen took over and nearly got through his four innings unscathed before Freddy Galvis hit a two-run triple with two outs in the ninth as center fielder Billy Hamilton slammed into the fence trying to track down the ball.
+Hamilton was checked for several minutes but stayed in for the final out.

+Lorenzen allowed two runs on two hits, struck out four and walked one in the Reds’ first four-inning save since Elmer Dessens did it in an 11-5 win on June 24, 2000.

 The Reds came in with the NL’s worst record.
 The Padres, who have the league’s third-worst record, had taken three of four against the Miami Marlins, the NL’s other last-place team.